 The law is exempted for public health and safety.
 This includes cleaning of sidewalks to wipe out human waste left by people without any roof above their heads.

 The State Water Quality Control Board took this action after they conducted a survey on water conservation.
-The result of the survey showed that the previous measures to conserve water have .
+The result of the survey showed that the previous measures to conserve water have failed to attain a 20% reduction in water loss.
 Rather, the overall consumption of water in the state has increased by 1% in May 2014, in comparison to the same month in 2013 and other years.

 Penalties will be imposed upon those residents who indulge into wasteful outdoor watering.
 This includes watering lawns, cleaning a car without a nozzle in the hose, overflowing the hard surfaces like sideways and driveways.